kadamraval/TempMailLab/docs/development-plan.md

     *   The system checks if the user already has an active inbox associated with their account in the database.
     *   If an active inbox exists, it is displayed.
     *   If no active inbox exists, the system uses the settings from the user's identified plan (from Step 2) to generate a new one.

+This plan is now our definitive guide.
+My next steps will be to implement these flows exactly as described.